The GNU Fortran compiler is the successor to

 gfortrancommand itself, which also might be installed as the system’s

 gfortranis just another driver program, but specifically for the Fortran compiler only.
-The difference with
+The primary difference between the

-gfortranwill automatically link the correct libraries to your program.
+gfortrancommands is that the latter automatically links the correct libraries to your program.

 gfortrancompilation phase, such as intrinsic functions and subroutines, and routines for interaction with files and the operating system.